Make a Bucket

 $

-Warning: Do not include Protected Health Information (PHI) or Personally Identifiable Information (PII) in bucket names, object/file/folder names, or other metadata.
-Such metadata is not encrypted in a way that meets Health Insurance Portability and Accountability Act (HIPAA) protection requirements for PHI/PII data and is not generally encrypted in client-side encryption architectures.
+Do not include Protected Health Information (PHI) or Personally Identifiable Information (PII) in bucket names; object, file, or folder names; or other metadata.
+This metadata is not encrypted in a way that meets Health Insurance Portability and Accountability Act (HIPAA) protection requirements for PHI/PII data, and it is not generally encrypted in client-side encryption architectures.